Complex2-Liu/homepage/content/blog/2022/07-20/index.md

 Done.

 {{< math-env-alt type = "Problem" >}}
-he Bank of Oslo issues two types of coin: aluminium (denoted $A$) and bronze (denoted $B$).
+The Bank of Oslo issues two types of coin: aluminium (denoted $A$) and bronze (denoted $B$).
 Marianne has $n$ aluminium coins and $n$ bronze coins, arranged in a row in some arbitrary initial order.